ayberkenis/ayberkenis-api/readme.md

 #### AyberkEnis API is a free and open source API that allows you to download videos from YouTube, Twitter, Instagram, and TikTok.

 As mentioned above, this API is free and open source.
-You can use it for free and you can also contribute to the project.
+You can use it for free, and you can also contribute to the project.
 If you want to contribute, you can fork the project and make a pull request.
 If you want to use the API, you can use the API endpoint below.

+#### Known Issues

+Majority of the issues are related with the chrome extension.
+If you want to use the API, you can use the API endpoints below without extension.
+There shouldn't be any issues with the API itself.

+- `Download Video` button might not appear on YouTube videos.
+This is a known issue, and it will be fixed soon.
+It has something to do with how YouTube renders the DOM.
+- Even though API is down, Chrome extension still lets you download videos which is not intended.
+- TikTok videos will be downloaded with watermark even though you select `noWatermark` option.
+This is a known issue but workaround is not available yet for TikTok's anti-scraping mechanism.
+So, It might take a while to fix this issue as it is not related with the repository.

+#### Roadmap

+- [x] YouTube Downloader
+- [x] Twitter Downloader
+- [x] Instagram Downloader
+- [x] TikTok Downloader
+- [ ] Add more downloaders (Facebook, Reddit, etc.)
+- [ ] Options Page (Chrome Extension)
+- [ ] Fix known issues
+- [ ] Add more customizations for the Chrome Extension (Download location, etc.)
+- [ ] Add more download options for the Chrome Extension (Download audio only, etc.)

 ## Base Endpoint
 > ```http